 “Roman Britain – Street Map” is a mapping tool created by HeritageDaily that enables the user to view the street layouts of most major Roman settlements of the period, in addition to the main road networks.
-Simply zoom in on your selected city.

 Roman Britain or Britannia refers to the areas of the frontier province which were under Roman control from 43 CE to roughly 410 CE.
 During this period, the borders on the northern frontiers changed many times as the Romans attempted to push the Empires boundaries deep into Caledonia.